SuperOfficeDocs/crmscript/docs/api-reference/classes/NSQuoteLine/GetDeliveredQuantity.md

 # Float GetDeliveredQuantity()

-How many units have been delivered - updated by ERP system.
+How many units have been delivered* updated by ERP system.

 **Returns:** Float